-- 1. By overall risk of bias: in primary analysis, we included all trials regardless of overall risk of bias, and we undertook a sensitivity analysis of trial outcomes assessed as having an overall low risk of bias.
-The 'low risk of bias' sensitivity analysis excluded trial outcomes at overall high risk or those with some concerns, assessed via the Cochrane 'Risk of bias' tool 2 (Higgins 2018).
+- 1. By overall risk of bias: in primary analysis, we included all trials regardless of overall risk of bias, and undertook a sensitivity analysis of trial outcomes assessed as having an overall low risk of bias.
+The 'low risk of bias' sensitivity analysis excluded trial outcomes at overall high risk or those with some concerns, as assessed via the Cochrane RoB 2 tool (Higgins 2018).
 This included omitting trial outcomes with high risk of bias and those with some concerns due to missing data, because inclusion would have led to the trial receiving an overall rating that was not low risk of bias. - 2.
 By outcome measures: we explored the impact of using different definitions of outcome measures by undertaking sensitivity analyses of outcomes that had previously been validated.
-For the primary outcome eczema, in the absence of agreed core outcomes, we undertook sensitivity analysis of eczema evaluated using only the UK Working Party Criteria (Williams 1994), or other variations of the Hanifin and Rajka criteria (Hanifin 1980).
-For the primary outcome food allergy, we undertook sensitivity analysis for secure diagnosis of food allergy by oral food challenge or investigator decision using an algorithm developed for the BEEP study. - 3.
-Including aggregate data from trials that do not provide individual participant data: as aggregate data made up less than 10% of the total number of participants across all trials, our primary analysis included individual participant data only, and we conducted a sensitivity analysis including aggregate data from trials that did not provide individual participant data. - 4.
-Excluding any data that are not prospectively acquired: prospectively acquired data are data that were not known to the study Chief Investigator, in analysed and unblinded form, before 10 February 2017.
-PPMA reduces bias related to knowledge of existing trial outcomes, which might influence trial selection in a retrospective study, because trials are included without any knowledge of outcome.
-Additionally, outcomes across prospectively planned trials were more closely aligned due to awareness of being included in this IPD meta-analysis.
-Sensitivity analysis of prospectively acquired data was conducted using the same approach to the primary analysis (i.e. using individual participant data only; see Data synthesis section). - 5.
-To explore heterogeneity: when considerable statistical heterogeneity was observed (I2 > 75%), we explored reasons for heterogeneity and when appropriate conducted sensitivity analysis while excluding any trials identified as outlying.
+For the primary outcome of eczema, in the absence of agreed-upon core outcomes, we undertook sensitivity analysis of eczema evaluated using only the UK Working Party Criteria (Williams 1994), or other variations of the Hanifin and Rajka criteria (Hanifin 1980).
+For the primary outcome of food allergy, we undertook sensitivity analysis for secure diagnosis of food allergy by oral food challenge or investigator decision using an algorithm developed for the Barrier Enhancement for Eczema Prevention (BEEP) study. - 3.
+Including aggregate data from trials that did not provide IPD: as aggregate data made up less than 10% of the total number of participants across all trials, our primary analysis included IPD only, and we conducted a sensitivity analysis including aggregate data from trials that did not provide IPD. - 4.
+Excluding any data that were not prospectively acquired: prospectively acquired data are data that were not known to the study chief investigator, in analysed and unblinded form, before 10 February 2017.
+PPMA reduces bias related to the knowledge of existing trial outcomes, which might influence trial selection in a retrospective study, because trials are included without any knowledge of outcome.
+Additionally, outcomes across prospectively planned trials were more closely aligned

+- due to awareness of being included in this IPD meta-analysis.
+We conducted sensitivity analysis of prospectively acquired data using the same approach to the primary analysis (i.e. using IPD only; see Data synthesis). - 5.
+To explore heterogeneity: when considerable statistical heterogeneity was observed (I2 > 75%), we explored reasons for heterogeneity, and when appropriate conducted sensitivity analysis whilst excluding any trials identified as outlying.
 Outlying trials are those with very different trial findings from others reporting comparable interventions/outcomes.
-Outliers were identified from inspection of individual trial treatment estimates and 95% CIs in forest plots. - 6.
+We identified outliers from inspection of individual trial treatment estimates and 95% CIs in forest plots. - 6.
 Including data from all arms of factorial trials with a significant interaction: for factorial trials, when there was a significant interaction between the two active interventions with respect to our primary outcome, we included only the arms 'skin care intervention/control' versus 'control/control'.
-In such scenarios, an additional sensitivity analysis explored the impact of including data from all arms of factorial trials, with adjustment for the non-skin barrier intervention in stage 1 of the analysis.
+In such scenarios, we performed an additional sensitivity analysis exploring the impact of including data from all arms of factorial trials, with adjustment for the non-skin barrier intervention in stage 1 of the analysis.